Skip to main content

 Translators

-The Data Virtuality Server Connector Architecture (DVSCA) provides the Data Virtuality Server with a robust mechanism for integrating with external systems.
-The DVSCA defines a common client interface between the Data Virtuality Server and an external system that includes metadata as to what SQL constructs are supported for pushdown and the ability to import metadata from the external system.
-A Translator is the heart of the DVSCA and acts as the bridge logic between the Data Virtuality Server and an external system.
+The CData Virtuality Server Connector Architecture (DVSCA) provides the CData Virtuality Server with a robust mechanism for integrating with external systems.
+The DVSCA defines a common client interface between the CData Virtuality Server and an external system that includes metadata as to what SQL constructs are supported for pushdown and the ability to import metadata from the external system.
+A Translator is the heart of the DVSCA and acts as the bridge logic between the CData Virtuality Server and an external system.
 It has its own translation properties, which are described in the following Connector descriptions.
 Connectors can have a number of configurable properties.
 These are broken down into translator properties, which determine aspects of how data is retrieved, and import settings, which determine what metadata is read for import.
 The translator properties for a translator typically have reasonable defaults.
 For specific translator types, e.g. the Derby translator, base translator properties are already tuned to match the source.
 In most cases, the user will not need to adjust their values.

 Translator Properties Shared by All Connectors